AmosNimos/Xstaller/README.md

 - Xdotool
 > Xdotool lets you programatically (or manually) simulate keyboard input and mouse activity, move and resize windows, etc. It does this using X11's XTEST extension and other Xlib functions.

-- Steam
-> Steam is a video game digital distribution service by Valve.
-It was launched as a standalone software client in September 2003 as a way for Valve to provide automatic updates for their games, and expanded to include games from third-party publishers.

 ---